 We kicked off content marketing to utilities with a controversy – asking,:

 - Should customers use Technology A or Technology B for their internal communications networks?

 On this divisive issue, we heard many conflicting opinions.
 Utilities had already drawn battle lines, with most favoring either one technology or the other.

 But the bigger question of which technology was actually better hadn’t been settled authoritatively.
 Tellabs was in the unique position of selling both technologies A and B, while competitors mostly sold only one or the other.

 Creating content that helped buyers compare the two technologies was clearly in our interest.
 It both educated the buyers and highlighted the limited choices competitors offered.

-Like a fruit tree, content marketing is a long-term play.
-It’s about building relationships by helping customers.
-Help first, then sell.
+Content marketing is a long-term play.
+It’s all about building relationships by teaching and helping customers.
+Help them first, then sell.

 As a marketing change agent, I consult with clients, lead content marketing workshops for the Association of National Advertisers (ANA), and write the weekly Simplify Marketing blog.